-There are currently no restrictions for flying in strictly National Forest land, unless of course it’s a wilderness area.
-I have verified this with a number of people in the Lake Tahoe Basin Management Unit.
+There are currently no restrictions for flying in strictly National Forest land unless it’s a wilderness area.
+I have verified this with some people in the Lake Tahoe Basin Management Unit.
 National Forest land makes up the majority of land around Lake Tahoe.

 Municipal areas – ALLOWED

 No towns in the Lake Tahoe area outright prohibit drone flying yet.
 However, some of these areas fall within airport Class E Surface areas.